Jack MacLaren: Expulsion from PCs, first Trillium Party MPP

 On May 28, 2017, Brown expelled MacLaren from the PC caucus, purportedly after a video recording surfaced of a 2012 speech in which he criticized French language rights in the province, and indicated that the party would act to limit them once in office.
 Brown also stated that MacLaren would not be allowed to run as a Tory in the next election.
 After his expulsion was announced, he released a statement on Twitter saying he had joined the Trillium Party of Ontario.
 MacLaren stated in an interview with the Toronto Star that he had already planned the week before to announce his move to the Trillium Party at a 3:30pm news conference on May 29, but Brown learned of his plans and expelled him first.
 Brown said that while there had been rumours of MacLaren leaving to potentially form his own party, Brown personally was unaware of MacLaren's plan to join the Trillium Party until after he found out about the video and expelled him.

 In an interview with Evan Solomon on CFRA after his expulsion, MacLaren said that he had grown unhappy with the direction that Brown was taking the party and hadn't spoken to him in a year.
 MacLaren said that he felt he could serve his constituents better with the Trillium Party, and that the Progressive Conservatives had no values and its establishment was anti-democratic.
 He also characterized Solomon's questions on the reasoning for his dismissal as "talking about something that isn't helping anybody" and a valueless waste of time.

 Since the Trillium Party lacked official party status in the Legislative Assembly of Ontario, MacLaren was officially counted as an independent.
-In the 2018 election he lost his bid for re-election in the new riding of Kanata—Carleton, essentially the Ottawa portion of his old riding.
-He finished fifth out of seven candidates after losing well over half of his vote from 2014.
+In the 2018 election, he lost his bid for re-election in the new riding of Kanata—Carleton, essentially the Ottawa portion of his old riding.
+He finished fifth out of seven candidates after losing over half of his vote from 2014.